 Surfing is good for the human soul.
 I think places have a soul too!

-While some can say we’re true locals, many more of us have spent summers, holidays, and spring breaks in Port Aransas.
+While some can say we’re true locals, probably more have spent summers, holidays, and spring breaks in Port Aransas.
 We’ve grown up here and this town provides plenty of nostalgia!

 Collectively, we fellow Texans probably share a lot of the same experiences.
-Many fished but some just wanted to spend time at the beach, get sunburned, and get sand everywhere and in everything.
+Many fished, of course, but others spent time at the beach, got sunburned, and got sand everywhere and in everything.

-If you’re like me, you like to think, “things were better then or when…” Well, maybe they were.
+If you’re like me, you like to think, “things were better then, or when…” Well, maybe they were.
 It’s safe to say this place has changed.
-But passing down Port A’s good stuff, its heart and soul, to the next generation can still bring us joy.
-In sharing traditions with our kids, new family members, or new friends we can appreciate our nostalgia while creating more memories.
+But passing down Port A’s heart and soul to the next generation can still bring us joy.
+By sharing our traditions with kids, new family members and friends we can re-live the good stuff and make some more memories.

-We loaded igloo coolers and the good folding chairs (you know, the ones they don’t make anymore) and made that last stop at Academy Surplus for tackle, a spare rod and reel, or a good knife.
-Then hit the backway down to Port Aransas.
-(Just a few years ago, my toddler son made sure we packed a prized possession, his very own Sponge Bob Square Pants fishing rod).
-We packed our own food in those igloo coolers back in the day because restaurants were few and far between.
+We loaded the igloo coolers and the folding chairs (you know, the goods ones they don’t make anymore) and made that last stop at Academy Surplus for tackle, a spare rod and reel, or a good knife.
+Then we hit the backway to drive down to Port A. (And it seems like just yesterday my toddler son made sure we packed his prized possession, a Sponge Bob Square Pants fishing rod).
+Back in the day we also packed our own food in those igloo coolers, because restaurants were few and far between.

 Watch Below.
 Then and Now 4 generations of the Kidd family re-living the good stuff, 1963-2021.